Kodo Millet: Nutrition, Benefits, Ayurvedic Uses, Side Effects & More

 7. Aids in weight loss

-Studies reveal that Kodo millets, rich in polyphenols, combat obesity by curbing weight gain, limiting fat storage in adipose tissue, and combating inflammation.
+There have been numerous studies corroborating Kodo millet benefits for weight loss.
+Kodo millets, rich in polyphenols, combat obesity by curbing weight gain, limiting fat storage in adipose tissue, and combating inflammation.
 Its significantly low Glycemic Index and high content of fiber further aid weight management, making it an advantageous choice for weight control and overall health.
 [8]

 8. Supports digestive health